toulbar2/toulbar2/README.md

 of formats.
 The optimized criteria and feasibility should be provided factorized in local cost functions on discrete variables.
-Constraints are represented as functions that produce costs that exceed a user-provided primal bound.
-Internally, toulbar2 handles non negative integers costs.
-Some formats (CFN, UAI,...) allow for decimal/negative costs. toulbar2 looks for a non-forbidden assignment of all variables that optimizes the sum of all functions (a decision NP-complete problem).
+Constraints are represented as functions that produce costs that exceed a user-provided primal bound. toulbar2 looks for a non-forbidden assignment of all variables that optimizes the sum of all functions (a decision NP-complete problem).

 toulbar2 won several competitions on deterministic and probabilistic graphical models: